 I spent one night in a tree with a Korowai chief and his stories.
 When he was not puffing his long pipe or playing a bamboo Jew-harp, he was telling stories with lots of enthusiasm.

 Once, when he went to town with some friends, they had no food with them and he came up with a good idea: they stopped a car, out of the town and robbed the driver.
 “We ate a lot and left something for women (prostitutes) too”.
-This was a funny one and it had a conclusion too.
+This was a fun one and it had a conclusion too.
 “It’s not good to go to town together with women.
 We, the men, can still manage it, but for women it’s difficult”.

-Our visa was close to expire.
+Our visa was close to expiring.
 Back in Yaniruma, we bought a dug-out canoe and tried to paddle downstream, to reach a port where we could catch a public boat from.
 But we failed, breaking the canoe on the rapids.
 The GPS, good luck and some jungle-experience we had acquired in our trips helped us to return to Yaniruma, cutting straight through the jungle.
 Then, after another three days of trekking, we reached Bomakia, a small town where our journey to Korowai ended.